[I have revised this post].

 The United Methodist E. Stanley Jones Professors of Evangelism from various United Methodist seminaries sometimes attend this meeting and then meet afterward together.
 The Foundation For Evangelism which funds the E. Stanley Jones professors of evangelism are also funding my doctoral program.

-2 replies on “Bonhoeffer / Emerging Church paper and AETE”
+2 responses to “Bonhoeffer / Emerging Church paper and AETE”

 Andy, Just drifted in here while doing some research on the Emerging/Emergent Church.
 My wife and I, who both attended TUFW (well, actually FWBC, Summit Christian College…and then Taylor-FW), have serious concerns about the orthodoxy of this movement.
 Perhaps you do, as well, but this was not clear to me from my “skimming” of your paper.
 I sincerely hope I read your paper incorrectly and misunderstood your central premise, but nowhere in it did I see a clear presentation of any outside critical view of the movement’s orthodoxy (and when I use this word I mean “fidelity to The Word”).
 I realize DB was the partial basis of your paper but, as we both know, DB is not our guide nor our rule.
 Again, I hope I severely missed your point (I believe it was an effort to guide the movement by DB’s reasons for innovation, etc.), but if a thought, idea or movement is not able to withstand the best arguments of its opponents…well, I sincerely doubt the veracity of the same.
 Perhaps you merely assume the acceptance of the movement as you seek to improve the movement.
 But, from my perspective, that would seem a dangerous presupposition.
 There are many valid critiques/concerns of the Emerging Church that have nothing to do with the points you bring to light in your paper.
 There are many Emerging Church practices I would contend are either specifically condemned in Scripture or are syncretistic, at best.
 There are many positive, encouraging innovations happening in “Christianity” today, but there are also many dangerous doctrines finding their way into churches owing to a flashy, fresh-sounding label.
 May God help us as we seek to teach and lead the next generation(s).
 Sincerely (and hopefully mistakenly) yours, Nathan Herman P.S.
 Congratulations on the birth of Jacob!